Stiggstogg/cathedral/README.md

 # ⛪ CATHEDRAL MASTER BUILDER ⛪

-This is my entry to [js13kgames Jam 2023](https://js13kgames.com/) with the theme "13th Century".
+This is my entry to [js13kGames Jam 2023](https://js13kgames.com/) with the theme "13th Century".

-Play the game here: comming soon
+Play the game here: coming soon

 # About
 Welcome to the 13th century, a time when magnificent cathedrals adorn the skyline of every major city, except yours.